Achievable logoAchievable logo

 Importance of nutrition for athletes

-• Proper nutrition provides essential nutrients for general health, growth, development, muscle repair, and energy required for training, competition, and mental focus.
+• Proper nutrition provides essential nutrients for general health, growth, development, muscle repair, and the energy needed for training, competition, and mental focus.

-• A tailored nutrition plan helps reduce injury risk, prevent illness, and optimize training adaptations.
+• A tailored nutrition plan can reduce injury risk, help prevent illness, and support optimal training adaptations.

-• The chapter focuses on evidence-based nutrition strategies to enhance performance and practical applications of sports nutrition.
+• This chapter focuses on evidence-based nutrition strategies to enhance performance and the practical application of sports nutrition.

 Challenges in sports nutrition:

-• Athletes often face misinformation from various sources, including the internet, print media, and word of mouth.
+• Athletes often encounter misinformation from many sources, including the internet, print media, and word of mouth.

 • Each athlete has unique dietary needs influenced by: